w3c/wai-wcag-em/scope.md

 ## Scope of Applicability {#applicability}

-This methodology is designed for evaluating full, self-enclosed [websites](#website).
+This methodology is designed for evaluating full, self-enclosed [digital-products](#digital-product).
 That is, for every [web page](#webpage) it is unambiguous whether it is part of the website or not.
 This includes websites of organizations, entities, persons, events, products, and services.

 ### Examples of Websites